St. Thérèse of Lisieux the Priest icon by Eric Carson

 There are literally hundreds of millions of people around the world who believe women are called to be priests, yet they are unaware that the issue is even on the table through the Synod on Synodality that ends in October 2024.
 The first step is alerting people to the opportunity that God has placed before us.

 2. EDUCATE ON THE ISSUE.

-Most people do not understand how the Church constructs its argument of exclusion: (1) by employing a fundamentalist interpretation of scripture--a practice the Church teaches against because it leads to views contrary to the Gospel; and (2) by perpetuating a misleading narrative that women were not ordained or in leadership over the Church's 2000 year history.
-People must understand how scripture and a false narrative of tradition are being misused to oppress women--a direct violation of the covenant with God.
+Most people do not understand that the Church constructs its argument of exclusion: (1) by employing a fundamentalist interpretation of scripture--a practice the Church teaches against because it leads to views contrary to the Gospel; and (2) by perpetuating a misleading narrative that women were not ordained or in leadership over the Church's 2000-year history.

 3. DEMAND INTEGRITY IN THE DISCERNMENT PROCESS ON THE ROLE OF WOMEN HAPPENING THROUGH THE SYNOD.

-The role of women in the Roman Catholic Church emerged from the Synod on Synodality as a prominent issue to be discerned.
-However, right from the start the discernment has been faulty.
-For a proper discernment to take place, the Church must gather all relevant information on the topic so that it can be brought into the Church's prayer.
-The #GodSaysNow campaign calls for the inclusion of three critical sources of data thus far missing from the process of discernment:
+The role of women in the Roman Catholic Church emerged from the Synod on Synodality as a prominent issue for discernment.
+However, the discernment does not yet have integrity.
+For a proper discernment to take place, the Church must do two things:

 While the Church has invested great resources into claiming priesthood for women is closed, the synod has revealed in two short years that it isn't (see paragraph 64 in the document Enlarge the Space of Your Tent).
 Indeed, it never was.
-The Church must set aside its narrative about women's ordination to priesthood, and confront what is actually true if the Church is to discover the invitation from God on the role of women in the Church.
+The Church must set aside its narrative about women's ordination to priesthood, and confront the reality of what is true if the Church is to discover the invitation from God and follow it.